 41% of Millennials (compared to 30% of non-Millennials) want to be recognized monthly (or, preferably, more) for the good work that they are doing.
 If you think positive feedback at a six-month or yearly review is enough, you will have unhappy Millennial workers.

 You can encourage and recognize their good work by monthly one-on-one meetings with employees where you let them voice concerns and talk about their work.
-You can reward your team (or even teams within teams) for a job well done by having a surprise pizza lunch at the office.
+You can incentivize your team for a job well done by having a surprise lunch at the office.
 Whatever you decide to do, be sure your encouragement is genuine and that any critique you offer also has a dose of encouragement with it.

 Part of the workplace culture that Millennials desire is making it team-oriented.